 Traditionally, ideation and screening of first product ideas have focused on research, brainstorming, SWOT analysis, market and consumer trends, and so forth.
 All these activities imply certain hypotheses and more or less tangible perceptions of products or product components.
 This works fine, as long as the final product is a one-way product; i.e. once produced and sold it won’t change (other than to age and break, ultimately).
-However, smart things aren’t on-directional, but bi-directional: they communicate, they change, and therefore their effects on consumers are far more complex and variable than those of their “dumb” predecessors.
+However, smart things aren’t one-directional, but bi-directional: they communicate, they change, and therefore their effects on consumers are far more complex and variable than those of their “dumb” predecessors.
 The smarter a thing, or a group of things, is, the more complex the situations they will create for their environment and their users.
-The much discussed self-driving cars which algorithms must decide whom to run over in case of an inevitable accoident provide a good example of the complexity future products will create.
+The much-discussed self-driving cars which algorithms must decide whom to run over in case of an inevitable accident provide a good example of the complexity future products will create.

 Smart Product Development For Smart Things

-Now — what are the implications of smarr things and the IoT on new product development?
+Now — what are the implications of smart things and the IoT on new product development?
 The answer is pretty easy — we just have to look at the discussions regarding the IoT: privacy, responsibility, sustainability, awareness, acceptance, relevance, and ethics.
 Is my data secure?
-Who takes responsibility of data provenance?
+Who takes the responsibility for data provenance?
 Do I want this thing to be smart?
 Do I accept a thing’s decision?
 Do things add value?
 Do others accept me using my smart thing?
 Can I defend using my smart thing against my beliefs?

 - philosophy (ethical aspects),